edmistond/dedmiston_11ty/post/2025/be-my-ears.md

 ### The good

-- Works with screen recording active (in fact, it requires it)
+- Works with screen recording active (in fact, it requires screen recording permissions since it uses those APIs)
 - As good or better than Apple's live captions under some scenarios, on-par with April ASR
 - Highlights as-yet-unfinalized words
 - Very customizable: font family, size, and colors all can be changed to your preference